-We have undertaken a scoping exercise to identify the most vulnerable children and been in touch with appropriate social workers, lead professionals and key workers to notify them of the move to remote and on line learning.
+The most vulnerable students must be identified, and contact made with appropriate social workers, lead professionals and key workers to notify them of the move to remote and on line learning.

 This includes our students who have child looked after status, care leavers, students who are subject of child protection or child in need plan, under Team Around the Family, early help/targeted support, students estranged from parents and living in alternative accommodation, young carers and students who have an EHCP in place.